How can photography help with our mental health?

 For many of us, photography is a hobby.
 It’s something we do to relax, it’s a pursuit we enjoy improving at, or it may even be something we hope to turn into a career.
 Many of our customers over the years have told us that photography helps them de-stress, that it distracts from negative thoughts and encourages a meditative state of mind.
 It has even been shown to help with PTSD

-The goal is to find ways we can help people who are struggling with their mental health, to use photography as a means of getting us talking about our day-to-day issues, and to help foster a community of people who find photography helpful in some way.
+The goal was to find ways we can help people who are struggling with their mental health, to use photography as a means of getting us talking about our day-to-day issues, and to help foster a community of people who find photography helpful in some way.

 What is social prescribing?